About the School of Social Work

 In the bachelors program (BSW), students prepare to be generalist practitioners by applying multi-level, multi-method approaches to the resolution of the problems of persons in their environments.
 In the masters program (MSW), students are educated as advanced generalist practitioners, who are prepared to work across multiple systems (individuals, families, small groups, organizations, and communities) in social work roles such as administrators, clinicians, and supervisors.

 The University of Maine has provided undergraduate education in social work and social welfare since the 1950′s and began offering the BA degree in Social Work in 1972.
-The BSW program was granted initial accreditation from the Council on Social Work Education (CSWE) in 1979 and has remained fully accredited.
+The BSW program was granted initial accreditation from the Council on Social Work Education (CSWE) in 1979 and has remained fully accredited through 2027.
 The graduate program leading to the Master of Social Work degree was approved by the Board of Trustees in 1987.
-Accreditation for the MSW program has been continuous since first granted by CSWE in 1991.
-The school has grown from approximately 50 undergraduate students in 1987 to about 120 undergraduate and 135 graduate students in the present day.
+Accreditation for the MSW program has been continuous since first granted by CSWE in 1991 and is fully accredited through 2027.
+The school has grown from approximately 50 undergraduate students in 1987 to about 135 undergraduate and 135 graduate students in the present day.